 Area Guide: The historic Gorhambury Estate

-Its privately owned land is available to the public for historical and cultural education as well as scenic walks and exploration.
-Access to the Estate is permitted from Beechtree Lane, Bluehouse Hill and Redbourn Road, offering walkers and cyclists peaceful routes to the grounds.
+Gorhambury Estate is privately owned land, available to the public for historical and cultural education as well as scenic walks and exploration.
+Access to the Estate is permitted from Beechtree Lane and Redbourn Road, offering walkers and cyclists peaceful routes to the grounds.
+Enjoy the site of the remains of Old Gorhambury on a crisp winter’s morning or a lazy summer’s afternoon; all year round this place is breath-taking.

 Nicholas Bacon built this mansion under the reign of Queen Elizabeth I, during the 1500s.
 When she visited, which she is said to have done on several occasions, she famously commented that it was a very small home.
 To appease his worries of structural inadequacy, Nicholas extended the property.